 Address: 1601 West Mountain Street, Glendale, CA 91201

 Brand Park covers 31 acres and is one of Glendale’s most popular activities.
 It features walking paths, biking trails, a playground, a library, and picnic facilities at the foothills of the Verdugo Mountains.

 The park was named for Leslie C. Brand, who was instrumental in the growth and vitality of Glendale.
 His home acts as the Brand Library and Art Center Complex.
-Fascinatingly, the 26,000-square-foot complex mimics the East Indian Pavilion at the 1893 Chicago World’s Fair.
-The complex is home to art galleries, recital halls, and studios – containing over 110,000 visual arts and music items.
+The 26,000-square-foot complex mimics the East Indian Pavilion at the 1893 Chicago World’s Fair.
+The complex houses art galleries, recital halls, and studios – containing over 110,000 visual arts and music items.

 2. Whispering Pine Tea House

 Address: 1601 West Mountain Street, Glendale, CA 91201